National Band Council of Australia: On-Stage Band Championships

 The winner of the championship is determined by the band with the highest aggregate score.
 In the event of a tie, the winner is determined by higher test piece score.
 In order to qualify for the on-stage championships, each band must perform all four pieces.

-In the case of brass bands, there is an additional requirement of participation in the marching championships in order to qualify for the on-stage championships.
-Marching is optional for concert bands, and a separate marching championships exist for concert bands interested in participating.
+In the case of brass bands, there was previously an additional requirement of participation in the street marching championships in order to qualify for the on-stage championships.
+However, in recent years participation in the street marching has become optional.
+Marching was always optional for concert bands.

 Marching Championships

 Historically, the parade of bands marching display was mandatory for brass bands, but optional for concert bands.
 Brass bands must march in order to be eligible to win the on-stage championships.
 Bands participating in the marching contest are adjudicated on: drill, musicality, and inspection.

-In June of 2023, the NBCA Executive committee moved that the Marching Championships are no longer mandatory for any band, however the hosting state is still required to offer the event.
+In June 2023, the NBCA Executive committee moved that the Marching Championships are no longer mandatory for any band, however the hosting state is still required to offer the event.
 Should insufficient interest be shown in the event, the Hosting State committee may approach the NBCA Executive committee to cancel the event.

 This applies from the 2024 Yamaha National Band Championships onwards.